-If a student is not enrolled at the UO in the term of completion for any other reason than stated above, students should submit a General Petition with the grad school requesting a "waiver of enrollment in the term of completion," and explain why they are not enrolled at the UO.
+The UO requires registration in the term a degree is awarded.
+If a student is not enrolled at the UO in the term of completion, students should submit a General Petition with the grad school requesting a "waiver of enrollment in the term of completion," and explain why they are not enrolled at the UO.
 There is a \$15 fee for the general petition (subject to change).